 Going back would be easy, the walker decided.

-Joan is an impressive woman.
-From the first time I met her she had me enthralled with her tales about living and working in Antarctica.
+From the first time I met Joan she enthralled me with her tales about living and working in Antarctica.
 I never tire of her telling her stories.
+I hope I have captured some of that here for you.